tuunit/mkdocs-drawio/README.md

       tooltips: true # control if tooltips will be shown (default: true)
       edit: true     # control if edit button will be shown in the lightbox view (default: true)
       border: 10     # increase or decrease the border / margin around your diagrams (default: 0)
+      darkmode: true # support darkmode. allows for automatic switching between dark and lightmode based on the theme toggle. (default: false)
 ```

 ## Material Integration